Xxpromw3mtxX/p1n-mafias/README.md

 # p1n-mafias
-A simple mafias script using nh-context - Rewrote by lilfraae a.k.a.
+A simple mafias script - Rewrote by lilfraae a.k.a.
 Xxpromw3mtxX

 ## Creating Issue
 * Check the [Closed Topics](https://github.com/xxpromw3mtxx/p1n-mafias/issues?q=is%3Aissue+is%3Aclosed) & [Wiki](https://github.com/Xxpromw3mtxX/p1n-mafias/wiki) before opening an issue to see if your issue has already been Answered.